 Shooting Penn Station today ain’t like it used to be.
 Shooting public institutions and structures in general isn’t as fun as it used to be either.
 Some people look at you with alarm if you’re carrying a camera in places like Penn Station.
-Nick Cave is on Fresh Air!

 Feminism isn’t a topic I’ll post about much but I find the idea of Orgasmic Birth fascinating.
-Any wedge that puts a dent in the conventional Biblican wisdom, here specifically Genesis 3:16 --("...I will greatly multiply thy sorrow and thy conception; in sorrow thou shalt bring forth children...") -- now that’s a good kick in the pants.
+Any wedge that puts a dent in the conventional Biblican wisdom, here specifically Genesis 3:16 –(“…I will greatly multiply thy sorrow and thy conception; in sorrow thou shalt bring forth children…”) — now that’s a good kick in the pants.
 Further irony lies in OB’s strong foundation in new age type spirituality and things like water birth, yoga, meditation, the “spiritual diet,” and ye, even Robert Bly stylee Male Energy.
 Contrast that with the criticism of Islamic attitudes towards women (not uncalled for) and you can see a clear modern-day evolutionary arc of human spirituality.
 Any anthropologists out there wanna discuss this?

 I’m trying out taking pairs (or more) of pictures with the camera in the same spot but a changed angle.
 The top one is all about the negative space.

 Holy cow, it is so nice to be off of myspace.
 I can link to whatever the hell I want!
 I can put a few ads up!
 Yes, they’re probably coming as soon as I can figure it out.
 I need another column in the blog design… I don’t know if I like how links are capped.
 Hmm.
 Hmm.
 Anyway, if you’re a new reader, thanks for checking me out and you should be aware my topics can jump around sometimes in a serious way and sometimes in a half-assed way.

 In my opinion, what everyone fails to realize is that this is not a counterinsurgency.
 If we wanted to stay in Iraq, then it would be a counterinsurgency.
 But it is clear that our goal is to turn over power and pull out.
 So, in building our strategic endstate, it’s pointless to set goals that relate to our presence in Iraq.
 If the “insurgency” is a function of our being there, then it is not an insurgency in terms of our endstate.
 For example, if one of our goals is to stop IED attacks on US forces, that is pointless.
 When we leave, there will be no more IED attacks on us forces.
 So our endstate needs to be different.
 We need to ask “if we left tomorrow, what would happen in Iraq?” and from there, we need to determine which of those anticipated results are unacceptable to us.
 Then we must aim our efforts on making sure those unacceptable results do not occur.